From Nigeria to Brazil 'halo' crops reap pandemic profits

 Indian exports of turmeric jumped 36% in 2020 to a record 181,664 tonnes and shipments have carried on rising in 2021, climbing 10% in the first two months of the year to 24,813 tonnes, according to data compiled by India's trade ministry.

-“The concept of immunity boosters is very much influential these days not only in India but across the globe and turmeric is a natural immunity booster,” said Abhijeet Banerjee, a spices analyst at Indian financial services company Religare.
+"The concept of immunity boosters is very much influential these days not only in India but across the globe and turmeric is a natural immunity booster," said Abhijeet Banerjee, a spices analyst at Indian financial services company Religare (RELG.NS).

 "The government and Ayurveda practitioners recommend consuming some amount of turmeric daily for better post-COVID management," he said, referring to traditional Indian medicine.